utelle/wxsqlite3/sqlite3/Readme.txt

-This directory contains all SQLite3 version 3.12.2 files needed on Windows platforms.
+This directory contains all SQLite3 version 3.14.0 files needed on Windows platforms.

 For the version with encryption support (AES-128 or AES-256) the SQLite amalgamation source code is included.

 The source code of the SQLite extension function module is included, too.
+Define SQLITE_ENABLE_EXTFUNC to compile it statically into SQLite.

+The source code of the SQLite CSV extension module is also included.
+This module allows reading CSV files into SQLite tables.
+Define SQLITE_ENABLE_CSV to compile it statically into SQLite.

 Support for the SQLite user authentication extension introduced in version 3.8.7 is activated by default.